 - Once you complete the steps above, it may take some time for everything to propagate.
 Be patient, if you followed every step it should be done in a couple of minutes.
 And don't forget to clean your browser cache and history if it takes too long.

 - A black screen opens and it prompts you to log in.
-Remember that email I told you not to delete?
-In there, you'll find a username and a password.
-Username is always "root", and password is some letters and numbers.
+Username is always “root” and you created the password earlier.